How Much Work To Do Before Selling a House: 3 Levels of Prep

 - Think neutral tones and decor: Buyers should notice your house, not multiple bright paint colors or different flooring that doesn’t match [mismatched flooring].

 Not sure what preparation level to choose for your home?
-If you’re looking for a professional opinion from a top agent in your area, HomeLight’s Agent Match can connect with a proven professional who knows how to hammer out the details for you.
+If you’re looking for a professional opinion from a top agent in your area, HomeLight’s Agent Match can connect you with a proven professional who knows how to hammer out the details for you.

 Header Image Source: (Francesca Tosolini / Unsplash)